Tama-Discord-App/tama-docs/getting-started.md

 ## Getting Help

-If you get stuck, have questions or just wanna chat, join our support server: https://discord.gg/bgCPw8rHva
+If you get stuck, have questions or just wanna chat, join our [support server](https://discord.gg/bgCPw8rHva).

 {% hint style="success" %}
 Now you're ready to start your Tama journey!
 Check out the other guides to learn more about specific features!